Responsibility for Risks: Theory and Practice

 At a glance

-Responsibility for Risks: Theory and Practice is a four-year research project focusing on the philosophy of risk and the conditions for justified attributions of moral responsibility for risks.
+Responsibility for Risks: Theory and Practice is a five-year research project focusing on the philosophy of risk and the conditions for justified attributions of moral responsibility for risks.
 Project financing comes from the Austrian Science Fund (FWF) – project number P 31527 – with support from the University of Graz’s Institute of Philosophy.

 During its lifespan, Responsibility for Risks: Theory and Practice will deliver peer-reviewed articles based on project research, host various events related to project topics, as well as interact with partners and others through this website and social media (Twitter @Resp4Risks).